NathanKr/mongodb-indexing-with-github-actions/README.md

 <h2>Design</h2>

+<p>This section explores the design decisions and reasoning behind the tools and methodologies chosen for this project's database management.</p>

 <h3> why migrate-mongo and not mongodb driver </h3>
   <p>You're right to ask this question, especially since you're already leveraging the power of GitHub Actions for automation.
 While the MongoDB driver is the fundamental tool for interacting with your database, <code>migrate-mongo</code> provides a crucial layer of management and organization that the raw driver doesn't.</p>